 Whilst some of these solutions have aspects that are specific to doctors, the majority can be applied to a variety of situations with the advice of a financial planner.

 With the average salary of doctors in Australia approximately $160,875 and more experienced practitioners and specialists making $234,000 and above, the profession is usually in the top 2 tax brackets.

-Doctors working in ‘not-for-profit’ hospitals are afforded a unique opportunity to salary package benefits.
-These benefits are dependent on what your specific employer offers, but can be a great way to fund essential items from pre-tax earnings instead of post.
+Doctors working in ‘not-for-profit’ hospitals are afforded a unique opportunity to salary package benefits, which can be a great way to fund essential items from pre-tax earnings instead of post.

 For eligible doctors, salary packaging allows you to pay for essential items such as mortgage payments, additional meals and even entertainment benefits.
 There are limitations on this, which will be considered during the preparation of your financial plan, if you choose to implement one.